Gigi Hadid shares behind-the-scenes photos from Paris Fashion Week - ExBulletin

 Hadid gave fans a taste of the off-track action by posting a carousel of photos to Instagram on Saturday.
 In the post, Hadid shared photos of herself fresh-faced and with what appears to be pimple cream on her chin (relatable), followed by her all-cream outfit worn on the catwalk and a video of the Eiffel Tower.

-Hadid also posted a photo holding hands with her model friend, Kendall Jenner, who also walked in the Jacquemus show.
+Hadid also posted a photo holding hands with her model friend, Kendall Jenner, who also took part in the Jacquemus fashion show.
 Hadid captioned the post,.. a bit of a lot of things that happened in Paris this week..
 Thank you all x x.

 While in Paris, Hadid also attended the ANDAM Fashion Awards, while rocking a stunning black one-shoulder look by Chlo.
 In one of her Instagram snaps, Hadid shared a photo of herself attending a reunion for the awards, including a Chlo runway book.